Codepath-Team-Hyperion/Helios/README.md

 - [X] Login Screen
    - [X] Login to Hue Account or Connect to Hub
-- [ ] Setup/Registration Screen
-   - [ ] Login to Hue Account or Connect to Hub
-- [ ] Stream
+- [X] Stream
-   - [ ] Accessing list of lights and roomsAccessing list of lights and rooms
+   - [X] Accessing list of lights and rooms
-   - [ ] Saving and recalling scenes
-   - [ ] Selecting multiple lights and applying effects
+   - [X] Selecting multiple lights and applying effects
-   - [ ] Selecting rooms and applying effects
+   - [X] Selecting rooms and applying effects
-- [ ] Detail
+- [X] Detail
-   - [ ] Setting the intensity and color of individual lights
+   - [X] Setting the intensity and color of individual lights
-- [ ] Create Effect
-   - [ ] Creating timing, color, and intensity effects that could be applied to each light
-   - [ ] Editing, Saving, and Recalling effects
-- [ ] Create Chase
-   - [ ] Implement a chase feature (with timing, intensity, and color control)

 ### 3. Navigation